|

 Festival season is year-round!
 Check out the links below for upcoming New Orleans events that might correspond with your wedding plans.

-our website so you can find us again and we can save money on pay-per-click advertising fees when you return.
-Thank You!
+Please BOOKMARK our website so you can find us again and we can save money on pay-per-click advertising fees when you return.

 Witness to History: The Birth of a Movement

-This Movement has inspired me to invent ways to describe it, as I did with my term “Patriotourism.”
-The term “Voluntourism” also describes the effort of countless people, from faith-based organizations, to determined individuals, to make sure that the fabled city of New Orleans regains her rightful place as the “Queen of the South.”
+The term "Voluntourism" describes the effort of countless people, from faith-based organizations, to determined individuals, to make sure that the fabled city of New Orleans regains her rightful place as the "Queen of the South."
 Their efforts will not be in vain, or unrecognized if I have anything to say about it!

 Here in New Orleans, there have been many voices describing our trials and tribulations, as epic as they are.
 Should we suffer the outrageous slings and arrows inflicted by our politicians and elected officials, or take arms against them?
 While that may be the question posed to the citizens at large, there has been an underground vanguard, waging their own war on blight, hopelessness, hunger and despair.
 The anonymous army of faith-based organizations, student groups, and idealistic dreamers that have descended on our beloved city to help in its recovery has been nothing short of a miracle.